Roger-luo/halfinteger/halfinteger/source/slide/the-julia-language.md

 ```

 ---
-note: "Most people will talk about Julia's performance, I will talk about it today but I will also explain when you won't want to use Julia and when you should use it."
+note: "Most people will talk about Julia\'s performance, I will talk about it today but I will also explain when you won\'t want to use Julia and when you should use it."
 ...

 ## Benchmark